Dotneteer/kliveide/README.md

 ## What Klive IDE Is

-**Klive IDE is a retro computer emulator and Integrated Development Environment running on Mac and Windows.**
+**Klive IDE is a Sinclair retro computer emulator and Integrated Development Environment running on Mac, Linux and Windows.**

 Klive offers not only the emulators but also debugging views, a multi-pane code editor, interactive commands, and other tools to create your Z80 Assembly and ZX BASIC (Boriel's Basic) programs.